Cranberry Pecan Relish

 cranberry maple relish ingredients

-• Fresh Cranberries: As the star of the recipe, cranberries bring a vibrant tartness that defines the relish, while their natural pectin helps thicken the mixture as they cook down.
+• Fresh Cranberries: Bring a vibrant tartness that defines the relish; their natural pectin helps thicken the mixture as they cook down.

 • Pure Maple Syrup: This natural sweetener balances the cranberries’ tartness, adding a rich, earthy sweetness that elevates the overall flavor without being too sugary.